 You will learn

-Learn how to view the raw event data Klaviyo receives from integrations or API calls.
-This can be useful if you want to verify the data Klaviyo records along with a given event, or simply review this data to better understand what's being recorded.
+Learn how to view the raw event or profile activity data that Klaviyo receives from your integrations or API calls.
+This can be useful if you want to verify a profile's data along with a given event, or simply review this data to better understand what's being captured per metric.

 Understanding timestamps